onlyphantom/onlyphantom/README.md

 #### ⏳ Past Work
 Prior to 2015, I've lived for more than a year each in Japan and China, in my capacity as a consultant for:
-SEGA, Disney, Gumi, FunPlus, etc.

-I've also been a CEO of a startup, HyperGrowth, a company specializing in marketing automation and fraud detection, with its flagship product GrowthBot being among the pioneers of Slack-based marketing chatbots.
-I sold the company in 2016.
+SEGA, Disney, Gumi, FunPlus, etc. In 2016, I sold my startup HyperGrowth to a SEGA-invested subsidiary.
+HyperGrowth is a company specializing in marketing automation and fraud detection, with our flagship product GrowthBot being among the pioneers of Slack-based marketing chatbots.

 ## ☕ Personal
 I've lived in many places, and a home-owner in Bogor, Indonesia.
 I am fluent in English, Bahasa Indonesia, Chinese (Mandarin), Bahasa Melayu and an A2 level in German.

 I've started my first company (as a one-third partner) at 16, and have had my fair share of failures and successes.
 I'm a big believer in the power of education and apprenticeship, so if you're a third- or final-year student looking to intern / work with us (or just need general career advice), reach out to me.
 I'd love to buy you coffee and chat.